Bryan Herta: CART/Champ Cars/IndyCars

 Herta enjoyed considerable success in the lower formulae, winning the Barber Formula Ford and Barber Saab Pro Series, and dominating the 1993 Indy Lights championship with Tasman Motorsports, race engineered by Gerald Tyler.

-He graduated to IndyCar racing in 1994 with team owner A. J. Foyt, where he had several promising races before suffering a season-ending injury at Toronto.
+Herta graduated to IndyCar racing in 1994 with team owner A. J. Foyt, where he had several promising races before suffering a season-ending injury at Toronto.

 In 1995, Herta was hired to drive for Chip Ganassi Racing.
 Despite a pole at Phoenix, the association was unsuccessful, with Herta managing only a twentieth place in the series standings while his teammate Jimmy Vasser finished 8th.
 Even so, Herta landed a top ride with Team Rahal for the 1996 season.

 During the next few years, Herta developed a reputation for his prowess on road courses, especially at Laguna Seca Raceway.
 In 1996, he was the leader until the last lap, when Alex Zanardi made a pass through the "Corkscrew" chicane and took the victory.
 Herta, who rarely qualified below the first row at Laguna Seca, won two events at the circuit in 1998 and 1999.
 At the height of Herta's career, fan interest in the Shell-sponsored driver was dubbed "Hertamania" by team owner David Letterman.